 From here your child will be notified by email about positions that arise from stores, please review the details provided and check closing date information.
 Once an application for the store is completed our recruitment team will assess suitability against store criteria.
 Your child should receive an email communication either way which will say whether your child will progress to the next stage or whether they may have been unsuccessful on that occasion.

 If your child is unsuccessful in the process, please remember that sometimes our processes can be pretty competitive; we would encourage your child to re-apply with that store or others in the future.

 If your child is successful in reaching the interview stage they will receive an email communication to notify them of interview times we have available.
-Instructions will be provided on how to book, please remember sometimes the amount of interview times can be limited so we would recommend booking in as soon as possible.
-Alternatively you or your child may hear directly from the store to arrange a suitable time.
-Details of what’s required for the interview e.g. what to bring, will be provided in the email notification.
+Instructions will be provided on how to book, please remember sometimes the number of interview times can be limited so we would recommend booking in as soon as possible.
+Alternatively, you or your child may hear directly from the store to arrange a suitable time.
+Details of what’s required for the interview e.g. what to bring will be provided in the email notification.

 The interview will usually be no longer than 30 minutes unless otherwise notified and is an opportunity for our store team to get to know your child and provide details on the positions we have available.
 Please see “Interview tips” for further information.
 The interviews will be after school hours, weekends or during school holidays.

 After the interview, your child will either hear directly from the store if they are successful to discuss Induction and starting details.
 If for any reason your child may be unsuccessful communication may be received by email.

 After receiving a verbal offer and starting details from the store directly, your child should receive an email from the recruitment team which will formalise the offer of employment and will also provide instructions of what information is needed e.g. bank, tax, emergency contact details